-The Executive positions shall rotate between Torres Shire Council and Torres Strait Island Regional Council Bi-annually, with next rotation due July 2021.
+The Executive positions shall rotate between Torres Shire Council and Torres Strait Island Regional Council Bi-annually, with next rotation due July 2023 than July 2025.

 Meetings may be held, or members may take part using any technology that reasonably allows them to hear and take part in discussions.
 Members participating through these means are taken to be present at the meeting.
 Minutes and records will be filed and secured by the LDMG.